-- Fishing appreciation programs in schools and programs to facilitate recruitment and reactivation are key to maintaining and increasing the number of American anglers.
+- Fishing appreciation programs in schools, fishing tackle loaner programs and programs to facilitate recruitment, retention and reactivation are key to maintaining and increasing the number of American anglers.

-- Out of the pool of roughly 33 million people who fish annually, only 4% purchase a fishing license every year.
+- Out of the pool of roughly 33 million people who fished annually in 2011, only 4% purchased a fishing license every year.

 For more information regarding this issue, please contact Chris Horton at firstname.lastname@example.org.